Open enrollment is the time of the year when individuals can enroll in a new health insurance plan or make changes to their existing plan.

 But it’s important to note that this is not a general rule and it’s always recommended to check with your insurance company or healthcare.gov for more information about your specific situation.

-“I missed open enrollment, what should I do?”
+“I missed open enrollment for work, what should I do?”

 Types of Healthcare Alternative Outside of Open Enrollment